In contrast to the drama and violence of the past year, the end of Burgoyne’s 1777 Campaign was pensive—and a little jubilant.

 The Baroness and her children were invited to dine with a stranger who turned out to be General Philip Schuyler.
 He had arrived to tend to the reconstruction of his summer home when he came upon the lady.
 It was during this dinner the Baron and the Baroness Riedesel together with Burgoyne were invited to stay at the Schuyler Mansion in Albany.

-Along Rt.
-4, in the Town of Saratoga, the Saratoga Surrender Site looks much now as it did back then when Burgoyne gave his sword to Gates.
+At the south corner of Schuyler Street and Route 4, in the Town of Saratoga, the Saratoga Sword Surrender Site looks much now as it did back then when Burgoyne gave his sword to Gates.
 This iconic moment is memorialized in John Trumbull’s 1821 masterpiece painting, Surrender of General Burgoyne, which hangs in the U.S. Capitol in Washington, D.C.
 A 6’ by 4’ bronze bas relief of Trumbull’s painting is the centerpiece of the site.

 Development of this site is ongoing, learn more at http://friendsofsaratogabattlefield.org/.